What is Fukamushi Sencha? | The mild astringency is addictive! The reason for its popularity is its high nutritional value

 Characteristics of Deep Steamed Sencha

-The defining feature of deep-steamed sencha is its smooth taste.
-By steaming it for longer than regular sencha, the flavor of the tea leaves is slowly brought out and the sweetness is enhanced.
+By steaming it for longer than regular sencha, the flavor of the tea leaves is slowly brought out and the sweetness is increased.

 The spread of deep-steamed sencha: becoming Japan's leading green tea